-To protect the drought-stressed tree from damage, Sharma wore footwear he designed specifically for the climb.
+To protect the climate-change stressed tree from damage, Sharma wore footwear he designed specifically for the climb.
 The selected tree was 252-feet tall and 26-feet in circumference, with bark hardened from previous forest fires.

 Sharma found the ascent surprisingly difficult, but ultimately made it to the top of the redwood where he collected new-growth samples alongside a U.C.
 Berkeley biologist.
 Climbing the endangered trees is illegal, but Sharma and the scientists had research permits to gather data on the tree’s health.